bangkokrb/rubyconfth/src/venue.md

 <section class="venue-booking">
   <h2>Staying There</h2>

   <p>If you are interested in staying in the hotel during the event, you can use a dedicated booking portal provided directly by the hotel.
-The service is available to all attendees.</p>
+The portal provides a discounted rate for all attendees.</p>

   <a href="https://www.idem.events/r/rubyconfth-2022" target="_blank" class="btn btn--primary">Book a Room</a>
 </section>